-I did extensive planning, consulted with several carpenters, structural experts, and friends with experience and then got a few quotes on the concrete work and excavation, prepared a budget, and a schedule.
-A few people looked at the complexity of the barn, looked at me, shook their head, looked back at me and said; “Are you nuts!
+I did extensive planning, consulted with several carpenters, structural experts, and friends with experience, and then got a few quotes on the concrete work and excavation, prepared a budget, and a schedule.
+A few people looked at the complexity of the barn, looked at me, shook their heads, looked back at me, and said; “Are you nuts!
 That’s a big project!”
-I had the confidence (or was it ignorance) that I could get the job done and despite the naysayers I pulled the trigger.
+I had confidence that I could get the job done and despite the naysayers, I pulled the trigger.
 I thought I was prepared!

 Sweat Equity is the Best Kind of Equity

 Even with all that planning I still had no real idea what I was getting myself into since I had never done a project like this with this level of complexity.
 Like many big projects, had I known back then what I know now I might not have started it at all.
-Supporting a 150 year old two story structure with roof, siding, electrical, plumbing, windows and doors that is connected to an existing house while you pour a frost wall and concrete floor can be a very complicated process with many unforeseen challenges.
+Supporting a 150-year-old two-story structure with a roof, siding, electrical, plumbing, windows, and doors that are connected to an existing house while you pour a frost wall and concrete floor can be a very complicated process with many unforeseen challenges.
 As I got further into the project I got to a point where I had taken apart almost every aspect of the barn.
-The siding was off, the first floor walls were cut away, the old wood floor was gone, and there was a five foot trench for the footings, and jack posts supporting the second floor and roof.
+The siding was off, the first floor walls were cut away, the old wood floor was gone, and there was a five-foot trench for the footings, and jack posts supporting the second floor and roof.
 What a mess!
 There were plenty of occasions where I wondered what I had gotten myself into or if I had the skills and stamina to complete the project.
 To make things worse I decided to start the project in September and the unpredictable New England winters offered a whole new level of the unknown.
 Would I be pouring concrete with two feet of snow and subzero temperatures to deal with?

 The Joy of Deeds Well Done